Background on the Property

 In 1917, the newly formed Madison Historical Society began leasing the property as a home for their collections and as a meeting place.
 The Bushnells only asked that the Society pay the taxes on the property.
 When the Society decided to buy the house from the Bushnells, members, summer friends, native Madisonians living away from town, and town residents liberally added to the purchase fund.
 The sale of the house and 0.56 acres of land took place on July 13, 1920, by the heirs of the Bushnell family to the Madison Historical Society.

 The building was used as the headquarters of the Madison Historical Society until 2010, when the administrative offices were moved to Lee's Academy.
-Currently the property is open to members and to the public for occasional special events and exhibitions throughout the year.
+Currently the property is open to members and to the public for occasional special events throughout the year.

 Credit: This history was originally researched, documented, and written by Lynn Friedman, former chair of the MHS Historic Preservation Committee.
 This account of the history of the house as we know it was last updated in Fall 2012.